EternalBlueFlame/Trains-In-Motion/TiM-License.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.5.1.
 Texture pack(s) made for Trains in Motion so long as it does not contain any original Trains in Motion code or art assets.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.5.2.
 Videos that display all or part of Trains in Motion.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.5.2.1.
 You are advised to, but are not required to, provide a link to the Trains in Motion Website.<br/>
 1.6.
-Unless defined otherwise by this EULA, you may not publicly distribute the Trains in Motion source, mod, and, or assets, without [Eternal Blue Flame](https://github.com/EternalBlueFlame)'s explicit permission.<br/>
+Unless defined otherwise by this EULA, you may not publicly distribute the Trains in Motion, mod, and, or assets, without [Eternal Blue Flame](https://github.com/EternalBlueFlame)'s explicit permission.<br/>
 1.7.
 To distribute your addon or modified Trains in Motion via the Official website, you are required to get permission from [Eternal Blue Flame](https://github.com/EternalBlueFlame)<br/>
 1.8.
 All advertising materials mentioning features or use of this software must display a link to the Trains in Motion GitHub and, or curseforge.<br/>
 1.9.
 Neither Eternal Blue Flame, Trains in Motion, nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.<br/>
 1.10.
-You may use limited functions or segments of code from the TiM source towards other unrelated functions, these limitations include:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;1.10.1.
-If the included code is beyond 1000 characters you are required to get permission from [Eternal Blue Flame](https://github.com/EternalBlueFlame)<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;1.10.2.
-You may not use any code from the tmt folder without getting permission from [Ferdinand](https://github.com/Fexcraft)<br/>
+Source code with licenses such as, but not limited to, CoFH, TMT, and Railcraft is strictly handled by their own licenses.<br/>

 ## 2. Limitation of liability